Hades1221/Image-Processing/README.md

 # Video Processing Project in c++
 ===========================================

 This project is a video processing application that leverages **OpenCV** and **GStreamer** to perform various operations on video files.
-The functionalities include trimming, resizing, rotating, adding text overlays, applying filters, and saving the processed video in a different format.
+The functionalities include trimming, resizing, rotating, adding text overlays, applying filters, changing playback speed, and converting the processed video to a different format.

 ## Features